omise/omise-flask-example/README.md

 For `FLASK_SECRET_KEY`, create a random string of characters.
 How to do this is left as an [exercise for the reader](https://media.giphy.com/media/o0vwzuFwCGAFO/giphy.gif).

+With `AUTO_CAPTURE`, we have set it to `False` to delay capture and only pre-authorize card charges.

 > The above currency and locale assume a test account registered in Thailand.
 > If you are using a test account registered in Japan, you should also set `STORE_CURRENCY=JPY` and `STORE_LOCALE=ja_JP`.